pwnxpl0it/idkmng/README.md

 <details>
     <summary>Browser (Chrome) Extension [Click to expand]</summary>
 This one is just for creating a really BASIC chrome extension.
+> [!TIP]
+> Info section can have any additional values, it won't get printed but maybe usefull when sharing the template or just as a reference for docs like I did here

 ```toml
 [info] # Generated using `idkmng new` btw
 name = "browser_extension"